-The national language is Bahasa Indonesia, but every island has its own language/dialect as well.
+The national language is Bahasa Indonesia, but every island has its own language / dialect as well.
 In Bali they speak Balinese and Bahasa Indonesia.
-Most people in Bali also speak English, but here’s your first and most important Bahasa word: “Terima kasih” (meaning: thank you)!
+Most people in Bali also speak English, but here’s the first and most important Bahasa word:”Terima Kasih” (meaning: “Thank you”)!

-No, for stays under 30 days you can enter and stay in Indonesia without a visa.
-If you want to stay for up to 60 days you can buy a Visa On Arrival (VOA) when you arrive in the airport of Bali.
-Don’t forget that you have to extend your Visa On Arrival within the first 30 days and have to go to immigration in Bali for pictures and fingerprints.
+No, for stays under 30 days you can enter and stay in Indonesia without a visa. if you want to stay up to 60 days you can buy a Visa On Arrival (VOA) when you arrive at the airport of Bali.
+Don’t forget that you have to extend your VOA within the first 30 days and have to go to immigration in Bali for pictures and fingerprints.

-Bali is a developped island.
-It is not nescessary to take Rupiah from your home country.
-There are plenty of ATM’s around.
-In the airport you will definitly find 2 or 3 ATM’s.
-A good starting amount is: 1 Million Rupiah that is equal to about 65 euro.
+Bali is a developed island.
+It is not necessary to take Rupiah from your home country.
+There are plenty of ATMs around.
+In the airport, you will definitely find 2 or 3 ATMs.
+A good starting amount is 1 Million Rupiah that is equal to about 65 euro.

 Don’t forget to take out your card from the ATM.
 The ATM provides money first then usually it will ask for another transaction before it will return your card.

-The weather in Bali is very consistent temperature wise and offers a lot of beach time.
+The weather in Bali is very consistent temperature-wise and offers a lot of beach time.
 It is day and night warm with temperatures always above 23C – 26C during the night and day above 26C to 32C.
 Bali knows two seasons: Dry-Season and Wet-Season.
 Dry-Season: May till October and Wet-Season: November till April.
-Wet season is the most hottest time of the year as well and is still good for Holidays.
-The rain will feel like a outdoor luke warm shower.
+Wet season is the hottest time of the year as well and is still good for Holidays.
+The rain will feel like an outdoor lukewarm shower.
 It hardly rains all day and the rain starts usually early in the morning and late in the afternoon.
 During the day it is mostly hot and sunny.
-Also in wet-season there are weeks that there is hardly any rain at all.
-So Bali offers year round good weather conditions with a very very nice temperature throughout the year.
+Also in the wet season, there are weeks that there is hardly any rain at all.
+So Bali offers year-round good weather conditions with a very very nice temperature throughout the year.

 If you are already in Bali we have several pick-up and drop-off options.
 If you are in Kuta or Seminyak our driver will pick you up or drop you off for free (only if you stay with us for at least 7 days).
 If you want to be picked up or dropped off in Ubud the price is 275.000 IDR, the price for a pick-up or drop-off in Sanur is 200.000 IDR.
 If you are in a different part of Bali you will have to organize your own transport.